Bâiller : trop souvent ou pas du tout

 Vasoconstriction makes for very poor O2 distribution and CO2 releasing and CO2 O2 relationships are often critical to that balance.
 As I write this I was yawning a great deal (suggestion perhaps but most likely fatigue) and hooked up to my oxygen concentrator and stopped yawning immediately.
 The key was to keep me not yawning while awake but overtired.

-If their is a mechanical restriction to breathing adequate air the body keeps trying and trying to rebalance and never quite does.
+If there is a mechanical restriction to breathing adequate air the body keeps trying and trying to rebalance and never quite does.
 Mechanically this is experienced as not being able to "get over the hump", to catch a deep breath".
 Yawning constantly/

 BREATHING CHEMISTRY and its relationship to excessive yawning may be greatly influenced by blood sugar swings as in hypoglycemia and diabetes.
-There may also be severe neurological issues that need be addressed or ruled out but from what I have seen the majority of yawning falls within the day to day worlds of distorted breathing mechanics, respiratory chemistry and uncontrolled blood sugar imbalance.
+There may also be severe neurological issues that need to be addressed or ruled out but from what I have seen the majority of yawning falls within the day to day worlds of distorted breathing mechanics, respiratory chemistry and uncontrolled blood sugar imbalance.

 Yawning: From Birth To Senescence